empiricaly/docsv2/guides/tutorial-your-first-experiment/README.md

 # Tutorial: Your First Experiment

-{% hint style="warning" %}
+{% hint style="danger" %}
 We are currently updating documentation for Empirica v2.
-Some information here is incorrect.
+The information on this page is outdated.
 {% endhint %}

 This is the tutorial to get started with Empirica.
 You will discover Empirica's potential and run a simple experiment.&#x20;